Frequently Asked Questions

 How do Reserve Banks administer the primary and secondary credit discount window programs?

-Primary credit is extended to generally sound depository institutions at a rate above the FOMC's target rate with minimal administrative burden on the borrower.
-Unless the nature of the borrowing request strongly suggests that the credit extension is not for short-term funds or does not appear consistent with the backup nature of the facility, depository institutions seeking primary credit will be asked only for the minimum information necessary to process the loan; normally they will not be asked why they are borrowing.
+Primary credit is extended to generally sound depository institutions at a rate set relative to the FOMC's target range for the federal funds rate with minimal administrative burden on the borrower.
 Depository institutions are not required to seek funds elsewhere before requesting a discount window loan.

 Unlike primary credit, the secondary credit program is not a "minimal administration" facility.
 Reserve Banks will obtain sufficient information about a borrower's financial situation and reasons for borrowing to ensure that an extension of credit complies with the conditions of the program.